 The time, in seconds, it took from the start until the file transfer is just about to begin.
-This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.
+This includes all pre-transfer commands and negotiations that are specific to the particular protection of the desired protection.

-The time, in seconds, it took for all redirection steps include name lookup, connect, pretransfer and transfer before final transaction was started. time_redirect shows the complete execution time for multiple redirections.
+time_redirect The time, in seconds, it took for all redirection steps include name lookup, connect, pretransfer and transfer before final transaction was started. time_redirect shows the complete execution time for multiple redirections.
 (Added in 7.12.3)